When talking to your physician, consider the following points:

 - Be prepared to discuss with your doctor the benefits of medical marijuana versus the risks

-- Use professional language, such as “medical marijuana”, refrain from using slang terms such as “pot” or “weed”
+- Use professional language, such as “medical marijuana or medical cannabis.”
+Refrain from using slang terms such as “pot” or “weed”

 - Remind your doctor that he/she is not writing a prescription, but instead giving a written certification